-Justice tracks job deadlines and runtime information to automatically adapt resource allocation and admission control mechanisms for big data frameworks.
-By doing so, it is able to achieve fairness and satisfy deadlines even when resource availability is scarce (e.g. as in private clouds and edge, fog, or IoT computing settings).
-We analyze the different parts of the Justice algorithm and empirically evaluate it using trace-based simulation of deadline-driven, production YARN workloads using resource-constrained clusters.
-We compare Justice to the existing fair-share allocator that ships with Mesos and YARN and find that Justice is able to achieve better "traditional" (equality) as well as "true" fairness, deadline satisfaction, and better resource utilization for resource-constrained clouds.
+Justice is a scheduler designed for clouds with constrained resources, commonly found in IoT and private clouds.
+It tracks job deadlines and runtime information to adapt its resource allocation and admission control mechanisms so it can achieve fairness and satisfy deadlines even when resource availability is scarce.
+We analyze Justice's algorithm and empirically evaluate it using discrete-event simulation of deadline-driven, production workloads in resource-constrained clusters.
+We compare Justice to the existing fair-share allocator that ships with Mesos and YARN and find that Justice is able to achieve better "traditional" (equality) as well as "true" fairness, deadline satisfaction, and better resource utilization.